 Pollution from incineration?

-Fortunately, the smoke that is released during incineration goes through purification.
+Fortunately, the smoke that is release during incineration goes through purification.
 So, 99% of the smoke is actually pure water!

-To watch the whole documentary of the waste to energy plant, click here!
+To watch the whole documentary of Norway’s waste to energy plant, click here!